 MK: Magic Kingdom Park

 Magic Kingdom is one of the four theme parks at Walt Disney World, and it's often considered the most iconic.
-It's home to Cinderella Castle, Main Street, U.S.A., and classic attractions such as Pirates of the Caribbean and Space Mountain.
+It's home to Cinderella Castle, Main Street, U.S.A. and classic attractions such as Pirates of the Caribbean and Space Mountain.

 EPCOT: Experimental Prototype Community of Tomorrow

-HS: Disney's Hollywood Studios
+DHS: Disney's Hollywood Studios

 AK: Disney's Animal Kingdom Theme Park